fiskaltrust/interface-doc/doc/general/cash-register-integration/receipt-sequences.md

 - Consumption in Restaurant-Hotel -> Restaurant-Wellness -> Bar-Sauna
 - Moving between different tables within a Restaurant
-- Identifying a business action across multiple POS systems
+- Providing information how business actions are connected to each other across multiple POS systems

 #### How to use